A HISTORY THAT LEFT A LEGACY

 Today, the Charlotte City Club reflects the highest aspirations of its founders.
 It provides a very special place for members to come and enjoy their social and business activities, from quiet luncheon meetings and small intimate dinners to social occasions and large private events.

 Invited guests of Charlotte City Club members are welcome at any time with the exception of 'members-only' events.
-Should you have any questions about visiting the Club, please contact our Member Relations Department at (704) 334-3200 or fill out a contact form.
+Should you have any questions about visiting the Club, please contact our Member Relations Department at (704) 334-3200.

 Hours of Operation